Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The 4-step belief bust

-Then we live as if they're permanent truths we can never change.
+Then we live as if they're permanent — laws we can never break.

 The belief almost never survives the audit.

-Creativity, he found, was a system he could run — not a gift he lacked.
+Creativity, it turned out, was a system he could run — not a gift he lacked.

-Once he looked at it closely, the belief fell apart.
+Once he looked closely, the old belief just fell apart.

 Hers is: "Real food writers have culinary degrees.
 I'm just a home cook."